mrazauskas/tsd-lite/README.md

 };
 ```

-`tsd-lite` will throw if TS compiler encountered an error while parsing `tsconfig.json` or found a syntax error while compiling the code.
+`tsd-lite` will throw if TS compiler encountered an error while parsing `tsconfig.json` or a syntax error is found while compiling the code.

 ## License